- ACRONYMS AND DEFINITIONS

 - Active bleeding

-- Prior TIA or stroke (see precautions below)
+- Prior TIA or stroke (see precautions)

 - Known hypersensitivity